 - Very specific plans in the many very specific aspects of security and technology: GDPR and cloud, GDPR and IoT, the list goes on.

-Step 4: Taking action: doing what you’ve planned
+GDPR compliance step 4: Taking action: doing what you’ve planned

 Have a plan?
 Time to get practical, roll it out and deploy across all the areas you’ve identified and planned for.